LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module6/materials/problem-set/pset6-alt/README.md

 <img src="screenshots/graffiti.png"/>

-When the user clicks the orange "Scrawl on the Wall" button, the form should submit a "POST" request to the Slack API, and receive a response like this:
+When the user clicks the orange "Scrawl on the Wall" button, the form should submit a request to the Slack API, and receive a response like this:

 <img src="screenshots/response.png"/>